kvnptl/ws23_git_session/README.md

 - 3rd line
 - 4th line is my new feature
 - 5th line is the best and testing merge conflict
+- I've forked your repo and adding this line